 Step-by-step process of how to spot a fake utility bill

-Scammers and fraudsters today commonly use numerous technology tools to fake utility bills and make them appear authentic.
+Scammers and fraudsters commonly use numerous technology tools today to create fake utility bills that appear authentic.
 Here are some steps to take if you need to double-check whether a utility bill is fake (or not):

 Examine the Bill’s Details

 Check the Layout and Design.
 Utility companies typically have consistent logos, fonts, and layouts.
 Compare the questionable bill with a genuine bill from the same company.
 Also, keep in mind that genuine bills are professionally printed.
-Look for low-resolution images, smudges, or strange or unusual fonts.
+Look for low-resolution images, smudges, or unusual fonts that appear strange or out of place.

 Scrutinize the Information.
 Confirm that the account number matches the potential renter’s previous bills or account details provided.
 Ensure the billing period lines up with the expected cycle.
 Additionally, confirm if the meter readings follow a logical sequence from previous bills.